vimaec/difference-engine/README.md

 The difference engine generates JSON files containing change records and OBJ files representing the geometry which was added, removed, changed, resized, or moved.

+Grasshopper was used to load the deltas and geometry into Rhino, to display the geometry in 3D, to summarize and plot graphs in 2D, and to navigate through the deltas in time.

+A tool call the (Rhino Compute Appserver)[https://github.com/dav-leon/compute.rhino3d.appserver] was used to host Rhino and serve the data and visualizations over the web.

 ## Performance

 We were able to process 10 VIM files (total 100MB), originating from 10 Revit files (total 300MB) in 5 seconds, to produce the OBJ and JSON files representing the deltas (change sets).

 ## Team

 Difference Engine team:

 * Augustina Aboy